xojo/Paw-XojoClassicGenerator/README.md

 ## Installation

-Place the [com.xojo.PawExtensions.HTTPCodeGenerator](https://github.com/xojo/pawextensions/tree/master/Classic) folder in your Paw extensions folder.
+Download the repository as a zip file, unzip and place the [Paw-XojoClassicGenerator-master](https://github.com/xojo/Paw-XojoClassicGenerator) folder in your Paw extensions folder.

 ## License